How to Start a Corporate Podcast: Technical Requirements

 Some people advocate cloud storage solutions like Amazon S3, but we’ve found that it’s ultimately easier and more affordable to store files through a dedicated podcast hosting service.
 The benefit is that these services are purpose-built for podcast hosting, meaning the price can normally scale better with the growth of your show that it can with cloud storage.
 They also include a lot of “out of the box” features that make podcast management easier or more dynamic, including analytics, customer support, monetization opportunities, and more.

 A few popular ones include LibSyn, BluBrry, Spreaker, BuzzSprout, PodBean, to name a few.
+There are many more listed in this comprehensive guide to podcast hosting services.
 You can shop around for the best monthly price and features for your needs.

 The most important thing you get from a podcast hosting service: an RSS feed that’s optimized for the different podcast directories (Apple Podcasts, Google Podcasts, Stitcher, Spotify, etc.).
 The RSS feed is how you’ll get your show on those networks and others.